New iPad mini (2021) release date, price, specs and news

 There are stereo speakers on the tablet, which should be useful for people who play music or watch videos without headphones.

-We've yet to find out how big the battery is, but Apple says the new iPad mini (2021) will offer "all-day battery life" which is laughably vague.
-It's unlikely that we'll know much about what the battery can do until we try out the new tablet.
+We've yet to find out how big the battery is, but Apple says the new iPad Mini (2021) will offer "10 hours of surﬁng the web on Wi‑Fi or watching video" which is pretty vague.
+It's unlikely that we'll know much about what the battery can do until we try out the new tablet, but we do know charging is 20W using the USB-C port.

 Apple has confirmed that the Apple Pencil 2 will work with this tablet – the iPad Air and Pro are also compatible with this stylus, which clips to the top of the tablet for wireless charging.